Clone this repo:

 • Includes improvements from Cloudflare and Intel forks

-• Configure, CMake, and NMake build system support
+• Configure and CMake build system support

 • Comprehensive set of CMake unit tests